 A lot of people are confused between image size, PPI, DPI, and resolution for images they use on Squarespace.
-Here’s a quick rundown of what each means, what matters most, and what doesn’t matter at all.
+Does PPI matter for web use?
+Let’s find out!

 Does DPI matter for web use?